Skip to main content

 src/core/limitless/Thin wrappers over the SDK + utilities the strategies share.

-src/scripts/One-shot diagnostic scripts (balance check, orderbook inspector, debug scan).
+src/scripts/One-shot diagnostic scripts (balance check, orderbook inspector).

 SKILL.mdOpenClaw / Claude Code skill manifest — agents can read it and run the bot end-to-end.